-First Nations in BC are resilient and are working to restore balance in their relationships with family, community, ancestors and the earth [106].
-First Nations Elders and knowledge keepers continue to maintain traditional knowledge and values and this cultural connection has been shown to protect against problems associated with the misuse of alcohol and illicit substances [121].
+First Nations in BC are resilient and are working to restore balance in their relationships with family, community, ancestors and the earth [108].
+First Nations Elders and knowledge keepers continue to maintain traditional knowledge and values and this cultural connection has been shown to protect against problems associated with the misuse of alcohol and illicit substances [123].
 While not all alcohol and substance use is harmful, it has the potential to become problematic and lead to health issues.
-Emotional, mental, physical and spiritual pain stemming from intergenerational and lifetime traumas have contributed to problematic alcohol and substance use among some First Nations people in BC [106].
+Emotional, mental, physical and spiritual pain stemming from intergenerational and lifetime traumas have contributed to problematic alcohol and substance use among some First Nations people in BC [108].

-Although many people across BC experience problematic alcohol and substance use, First Nations peoples in BC experience a disproportionate burden of harms from such use [122, 123].
-As well, drug-related harms have intensified among all residents of BC because of the current opioid crisis [124].
-Most recent data indicates that First Nations in BC are three times more likely to die from an overdose than non-First Nations residents [19].
+Although many people across BC experience problematic alcohol and substance use, First Nations peoples in BC experience a disproportionate burden of harms from such use [124, 125].
+As well, drug-related harms have intensified among all residents of BC because of the current opioid crisis.
+Most recent data indicates that First Nations in BC are three times more likely to die from an overdose than non-First Nations residents [121].

-The FNHA supports a harm reduction approach [125] to reduce the harmful use of substances without judgment.
+The FNHA supports a harm reduction approach [126] to reduce the harmful use of substances without judgment.
 Innovative, culturally based programs to prevent problematic substance use and support healthy coping strategies for trauma and mental health conditions are offered in many communities across the province.
 The FNHA manages the National Native Alcohol and Drug Addiction Program (NNADAP) in BC.
 This program supports community-based prevention and treatment services, such as community awareness campaigns, school programs and cultural and spiritual events.
-It also funds treatment centres, counselling, detox and support groups [126].
+It also funds treatment centres, counselling, detox and support groups [127].

-Adults - According to the Canadian Tobacco, Alcohol and Drugs Survey, 2% of all Canadian residents aged 15 and older said they had used at least one illicit substance in the past year [127].
-In the RHS, illicit substance use in the past year was more common among younger than older adults, with this reported by 11%
+Adults - According to the Canadian Tobacco, Alcohol and Drugs Survey, 2% of all Canadian residents aged 15 and older said they had used at least one illicit substance in the past year [128].44 Approximately, one in 10 (9%45) adults in the FSR said they sought treatment for alcohol or substance use in the past year.
+Most adults (88%) in the FSR said they had not used illicit substances over the past year.

-The RHS defines illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
-Cannabis, inhalants and salvia were not included in this analysis of illicit substances.
+44 The RHS defined illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
+Cannabis, inhalants and salvia were excluded from this analysis of illicit substances.
 The definition of illicit substances is not stagnant.
 As of 2015, the Canadian Tobacco, Alcohol and Drugs Survey defined illicit substances as cocaine or crack, ecstasy, speed or methamphetamines, hallucinogens or heroin.
-Cannabis is a widely used and now legal (since October 17, 2018) substance in Canada, however, its legal status was debated during the development of this survey and report.
+Cannabis is a widely used and now legal (since October 17, 2018) substance in Canada; however, its legal status was debated during the development of this survey and report.